mulllhausen/software-notes/debian7os-setup.md

 download the crt file and place it in `/etc/ssl/certs/myhostname.com.crt`

-if there is an intermediate certificate (pem) file then download it and place it in `/etc/ssl/certs/myhostname.com.intermediate.pem`
+if there is an intermediate certificate (pem) file then download it and place it in `/etc/ssl/certs/myhostname.com.intermediate.pem` and also download the root certificate authority file and place it in `/etc/ssl/certs/myhostname.com.root.pem`

-concatenate the crt and pem files:
+concatenate the crt and intermediate pem file:

     sudo touch x
     sudo chown bob:bob x